-(Exact Name of Registrant as Specified in Its Charter) Delaware 82-3364020 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 22 Einstein St., 4 th Floor, Ness Ziona , Israel 7414003 (Address of principal executive offi ces) (Zip Code) Regis strant's telephone number, including area code: +972 72 3942377 Securities registered pursuant to Section 12(b) of the Ad et: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of common stock, \$0.0001 par value, and one Warrant entitling the holder to receive one half share of common stock PHGE.U NYSE American Common stock, \$0.0001 par value PHGE NYSE American Warrants, each exercisable for one-half of a share of common stock, \$0.0001 par value, at an exercise price of \$11.50 per share PHGE.WS NYSE American Indicate by check mark whether the registrant (1) has filed months (or for such shorter period that the registrant was re 1 1 The Securities Exchange Act of 1934 during the preceding 12 such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 months d to be submitted pursuant to Rule 405 of Regulation S-T ed to submit such files).
-Yes \boxtimes No \square , , , , , , , , , , , , , , , , , , , , , d filer, a smaller reporting company or an emerging growth erging growth company" in Rule 12b-2 of the Exchange Act.
+(Exact Name of Registrant as Spe ecified in Its Charter) Delaware 82-3364020 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 22 Einstein St., 4th Floor, Ness Ziona a, Israel 7414003 (Address of principal executive off ices) (Zip Code) Regis strant's telephone number, including area code: +972 723942 2377 Securities registered pursuant to Se ction 12(b) of the Act: Title of each class Trading Symbo ol(s) Name of each exchange on v which registered Units, each consisting of one share of common stock, \$0.0001 par value, and one warrant exercisable for one- half of one share of common stock PHGE.U NYSE Americ Common stock, \$0.0001 par value PHGE NYSE Americ an Indicate by check mark whether the registrant (1) has filed months (or for such shorter period that the registrant was re Indicate by check mark whether the registrant has subm (§232.405 of this chapter) during the preceding 12 months 05 of Regulation S-T Indicate by check mark whether the registrant is a large company.
+See the definitions of "large accelerated filer," "a Large accelerated filer □ Accel erated filer Non-accelerated filer Small er reporting company \boxtimes ging growth company If an emerging growth company, indicate by check mark is accounting standards provided pursuant to Section 13(a) of se the extended transition n period for complying with any ne w or revised financial Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12b-2 of the Exchange Act).
+Yes ⊃ No ⊠ The number of shares outstanding of the Registrant's share es of Common Stock as of May 17, 2 2024 was 69,806,440.